8gears/n8n-helm-chart/README.md

   # command args
   commandArgs: []

-  # here you can override the startupProbe for the main container
+  # here you can override the startupProbe for the worker container
   # it may be used to increase the timeout for the startupProbe
   startupProbe:
     httpGet: